 Labs can also become overweight very easily.
 So, make sure they aren’t getting too many extra treats alongside their daily food allowance.

 Canine genetic experts report several potentially serious conditions seen in Greyhounds.
+They include:

 - Multiple blood disorders